OctopusDeploy/blog/blog/2022-02/jenkins-running-endtoend-tests/index.md

 ---
 title: "Running end-to-end tests in Jenkins"
-description: As part of our series about Continuous Integration and build servers, learn how to run end-to-end tests in Jenkins and capture the results
+description: "As part of our series about Continuous Integration and build servers, learn how to run end-to-end tests in Jenkins and capture the results."
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2022-02-09-1400